 - The College of Idaho is accredited by the Northwest Commission on Colleges and Universities and provides data regarding student success, academic resources and student satisfaction to third parties such as the U.S. Department of Education.

-- The C of I is ranked No. 7 in U.S. News & World Report's rankings of the "Best National Liberal Arts Colleges" among Pacific Northwest institutions, and No. 1 among Idaho's colleges and universities in Forbes list of "America's Top Colleges.”
-In Princeton Review’s publication “America's Best 377 Colleges,” C of I professors are rated by students as being more interesting and accessible than professors at institutions such as Harvard, UCLA and NYU.
+- The College is ranked No. 7 in U.S. News & World Report's rankings of the "Best National Liberal Arts Colleges" among Pacific Northwest institutions, and No. 1 among Idaho's colleges and universities in Forbes list of "America's Top Colleges.”
+In Princeton Review’s publication “America's Best 377 Colleges,” College of Idaho professors are rated by students as being more interesting and accessible than professors at institutions such as Harvard, UCLA, and NYU.

 - As a 501(c)3 non-profit our finances are subject to additional scrutiny.
 An annual audit and internal controls ensure that everyone is held accountable to our charitable mission.